APHA-CSU/hello-nextflow-AWSbatch/aws_setup.md

 A custom AMI is required for compute instances in batch because the default AMIs do not have the AWS CLI installed.
 Nextflow uses the AWS CLI to stage working files.
 It is also recommended to attach a larger EBS storage volume to the image as the default (30GiB) is unlikely to be enough for real-world applications.
 In this test however, I just use 30GiB.

+### AWS CloudShell

+In the “offline account” I’ve been unable to connect via SSH from my DEFRA laptop.
+Also for the amazon based AMIs I’m unable to make EC2 instance connect work.
+So to connect I am using SSH from AWS CloudShell in the browser/console.
+Before configuring our EC2 instance we need to know the public IP address of our AWS CloudShell session.

+1. Search for the AWS CloudShell service in the console and click to open a new session.
+2. Get the public IP by using the following command:
+    - `curl -s checkip.dyndns.org | sed -e 's/.*Current IP Address: //' -e 's/<.*$//'`
+3. Make a copy of the output of this command, i.e. the public IP of the the CloudShell session.

 ### Create a new EC2 template instance

 1. Select “Launch Instances” at the top right of the EC2 dashboard.